THE 51st ANNUAL ADMINISTRATIVE PROFESSIONAL COURSE

 INFLUENCE: Getting Results - Even When You Are Not In Charge

 The Future Belongs to the Influential Assistant.
-Whether you’re interacting with colleagues, subordinates or management; gaining respect and cultivating in uence are absolutely essential to your success.
-You need to communicate your ideas persuasively to your boss, influence your colleagues to support your proposals and convince your team to, “buy in.”
+Whether you’re interacting with colleagues, subordinates or management, gaining respect and cultivating influence is absolutely essential to your success.
+You need to communicate your ideas persuasively to your boss, influence your colleagues to support your proposals and convince your team to “buy-in.”
 You must know how to evaluate your audience and frame your messages in such a way that people will feel more connected to you.
 At this important session, you will discover the seven essential influence strategies and identify which is most appropriate to each communication event.

 To master your memory is to invite success in your career, in education and in your relationships.
 A trained memory is an absolute necessity for today’s administrative professional.
 In your work life as well as in your social life, the ability to remember names and faces, verbal instructions, and be able to deliver a speech, conduct a presentation or offer a toast without the need for written notes is of immeasurable importance.
 At the 51st Annual Administrative Professionals Course, you will develop these and other essential mnemonic skills.